- Story Arc: Xanatos

 - Characters: Xanatos, the Manhattan Clan, Demona, the Captain, Princess Katharine, the Magus, Hakon, Tom, Mary

-- Enemy(ies) : Vikings, Xanatos and the Steel Clan
+- Enemies : Vikings, Xanatos and the Steel Clan

-- Part I - the boys are sent to the Rookeries, Viking Attack the Castle
+- Part I - The Trio gets sent to the Rookery; Vikings attack the castle.

-- Part II - The Manhattan Clan is Frozen, while Demona is apparently destroyed.
+- Part II - The Manhattan Clan is frozen, while Demona is apparently destroyed.
+1,000 years later, Xanatos breaks the spell and is attacked.

-- Part III - Detective Maza searches the Castle
+- Part III - Detective Maza searches the castle, meets Goliath, and tells him about Manhattan.

-- Part IV - Demona is revealed to be alive and reunites with the Clan
+- Part IV - Demona is revealed to be alive and reunites with the Clan; they begin their attack on Cyberbiotics.

-- Part V - The Clan and Demona attack a facility, causing a break up between The Clan and Demona.
+- Part V - The Clan and Demona finish their attacks on Cyberbiotics; Xanatos tests his new robots against the Clan, causing a break up between The Clan and Demona.

 This Episode contains the following Tropes:

 - Animation Bump: Compared to the rest of the series.
-Within the five-parter itself, the second part has much more fluid and bouncy animation akin to one of Disney's films.
+Within the five-parter itself, the first half of part 2 has much more fluid and bouncy animation akin to one of Disney's films.

 - Answer Cut: At the very end of The Teaser, Elisa asks "What could be strong enough to leave claw marks in solid stone?"
 The scene then cuts to the title screen, which of course reads "Gargoyles."